 Wetsuits are amazing.
 We get to put on a superhero costume every time we paddle out at cold water spots.
+Is it Batman vs. Superman or something simpler, you can be the judge.
 Yes, surfing in board shorts is undeniably better, but breaking in a new pair of boardies is nowhere near as satisfying as pulling on some soft, fresh rubber.
 At $400 a pop or more, good wetsuits are amazingly expensive but worth every cent.
 Keep your new suit new for as long as possible by sacrificing a few minutes of your post-surf burrito time for some crucial wetsuit care.
 Proper, meticulous, obsessively over-the-top maintenance will not only prolong the useful life of your suit, it keeps it looking and feeling fresh a whole lot longer.
 Here’s a must-do list:

 1) A thorough freshwater rinse.
 If you do nothing else, rinse your suit inside and out each and every time you use it, even if you’re planning a second session.
 Salt will destroy your suit faster than everything but direct sunlight.
 Save time by dousing yourself with a big jug of warm water after you get out of the water, but before you take your suit off, then when you get home rinse out the inside.
 Take the time to do this, every single time.
 Seriously...and the new Scarecrow Surf products will make this even easier!